bekce/bekce.github.io/_posts/2019-01-03-securing-mongodb.md

 Run in `mongo` shell and add your first user like below.

-Read more [here](https://docs.mongodb.com/manual/tutorial/enable-authentication/) for adding more users and learn about roles.
+Read [this](https://docs.mongodb.com/manual/tutorial/enable-authentication/) to learn about adding more users and roles.
 It's recommended to NOT use admin user for projects, and rather setup a new user account for every application/project you want to develop and only give permissions to a specific set of databases.
 You can have a single mongodb server to cater for multiple applications/projects without compromising security (assuming mongod does not have a flaw in their implementation).